conda-incubator/conda-store-ui/src/docs/markdown/CONFIGURATION.md

 ## Using `.env`

 conda-store-ui looks for a `.env` file at runtime.
+Below, you'll find the options and the listed descriptions.
+You are welcome to copy this configuration, otherwise, you can copy and rename the `.env.example` file provided in the repository.

 Sample File: